-General FIP Resources on NCDs
+General Resources on NCDs

 FIP’s work on non-communicable diseases aiming to highlight the multiple and important roles that pharmacists can play in this area and support FIP member organisations and individual pharmacists to develop and provide services that improve the quality of life of people living with non-communicable diseases, and contribute to the efficiency, resilience and sustainability of healthcare systems.
 Over the years, FIP has produced multiple resources on NCDs, including policy and position statements, reference papers, calls to action and other advocacy pieces, but also practice support guidelines, survey reports and data and digital events.